 ETX-810.
 The compound in this product candidate is covered by a patent family that covers the compound (both generically and specifically) and use of the compound to treat various pain conditions.
 This patent family includes an issued U.S. patent and pending patent applications in the United States, Australia, Canada, China, Europe, Hong Kong and Japan.
 The European Patent Office recently confirmed that the European patent application will be considered allowable subject to minor modifications.
 The compound portfolio is expected to expire on October 12, 2037, excluding any patent term extension or adjustments that may be granted.
-We also filed a U.S. provisional application covering formulations of ETX-810 and a priority application in the United Kingdom covering a new process for preparing ETX-810.
+We also filed a priority application in the United Kingdom covering a new process for preparing ETX-810.